 USA Physicians Group Welcomes 12 New Physicians

 September 23, 2014 - The University of South Alabama Physicians Group welcomes new physicians who have joined the practice during the past year.
-A welcoming reception will be held September 23, 2014, at the USA Children's & Women's Hospital Dining Room and Courtyard.
-The following physicians will be recognized:
+A welcoming reception was held September 23, 2014, at the USA Children's & Women's Hospital Dining Room and Courtyard.
+These physicians joined more than 220 physicians in the USA Physicians Group.
+Images from the reception can be viewed here.
+The following physicians were recognized:

 Dr. Brett W. Baskovich, Molecular Pathology, Assistant Professor of Pathology